Join us at Gitex from Oct 16-20! Visit the LogicEra booth for exclusive offers only for Gitex attendees!

 There are plenty of ways cloud computing can deliver ultimate overall business and operational performance for banks.

 Cloud computing reduces costs for banks in top three ways that are:

 Most CSPs work consistently towards making their product better by comprehensively and regularly analyzing and reviewing them for security vulnerabilities if any.
 They constantly provide updates whenever and wherever required.
 The best part is that cloud technology is anyway designed keeping data in mind.

-An enormous amount of useful data is generated in the banking sector on a daily basis, which can be used for improving customer experience.
+An enormous amount of useful data is generated in the banking sector on a daily basis, which can be used to improve customer experience.
 However, with the legacy infrastructure where the data is stored in siloes, banks face several constraints in using and connecting this data.
-Not just that, the precise and timely regulatory reporting is also impeded by this siloing.
+Not only that, the precise and timely regulatory reporting is also impeded by this siloing.